Achieving success for students with Learning Disabilities and Attention Challenges

 - An individualized Falcon Learning Plan to include:

-- Weekly one-on-one meetings with your Learning Specialist
+- Regularly scheduled meetings with a Learning Specialist

 - Mid-term monitoring and progress reporting

 - Workshops (e.g., time management, study skills, stress management, wellness)

 In order to participate in the FLY Program, you must apply and be admitted.
 FLY Program applications are considered in the order in which all application requirements are received.
 Space is limited.
 We are currently accepting applications for Spring of 2019 and Fall of 2019.
 Applications received after the start of the semester will be considered for the following term.